Registering for Courses

 Alumni of the College of Law may audit classes subject to classroom capacity and professor approval.

 Members of the bench, practicing lawyers, and persons who work in related fields may petition to audit a course at the Sturm College of Law.
 For non-students, the cost to audit a course is $350 per credit hour.
+Tax courses are available to audit for $250 per credit hour.
 Alumni can audit their first class for free.
 Please contact the Law Registrar’s Office for further audit information and paperwork requirements.

 Auditors cannot take course examinations and cannot receive academic credit for audited courses under any circumstances.